iThink32/Generic-NSCache/README.md

 # Generic-NSCache
-## A generic NSCache that you can use without the headache of Optionals
+### A generic NSCache

-### Usage
+#### Usage

-create an instance of cache manager and save your file , here i am using UIImage as the object type you can use whatever type you want just make sure your type is a subclass of AnyObject
+create an instance of GenericMemoryCache and save your file

 ```
-let cacheManager = GenericCache<UIImage>()
+private let imageCache = GenericInMemoryCache<String, UIImage>()
-cacheManager.saveObject(obj1: image, name: unwrappedFilename)
+imageCache[identifier] = image // identifier is the url of the image or anything that conforms to hashable
 ```

 thats it !! your file is saved